Site in French

 Machine Gunner

-Seriously injured June 5, 1940 aboard the Glenn Martin 167F No. 74 shot by german Fighters
+Seriously wounded on 5 June 1940 aboard Glenn Martin 167F No 74, shot down by fighter aircraft.

 Sergeant